vojtapolasek/vojtux/docs/handout_en.md

 reader is switched on." message.

-Press the **Ctrl+Alt+D** keyboard shortcuts which takes you to the workplace.
+Press the **Ctrl+Alt+D** keyboard shortcuts which takes you to the desktop.
 You need to do it after the system starts, otherwise it will not accept the keyboard shortcuts.
 The speech volume might be too loud for you.
 You can change the volume of the system sound using the dedicated hardware buttons or the **Alt+Win** combination with the **up** and **down** arrow keys.

-Now you are on the workplace.
+Now you are on the desktop.
 Using the arrows, you can browse through several icons.
 You can activate the icons with the **Enter** key.
 If you activate the *Home liveuser* icon, the file manager opens your home folder.
 The system has already created several folders in this location and will store all your settings here.

-On the workplace, there will be a very interesting file called `keyboard_shortcuts.txt` which contains a list of useful keyboard shortcuts.
+On the desktop, there will be a very interesting file called `keyboard_shortcuts.txt` which contains a list of useful keyboard shortcuts.
 Use the arrows to navigate to this file and press **Enter**.
 The file will open in a text editor.
-You will probably notice that text editting works as in Windows.
+You will probably notice that text editing works as in Windows.
 You can close the text editor using the **Alt+F4** keyboard shortcut.

-On the workspace, the `handout.html` file is located, too, and you are probably reading it now.
+The `handout.html` file is located on the desktop as well and you are probably reading it now.
 When you select the file and press **Enter**, the Mozilla Firefox browser opens and shows the file content.